pdp889/mcp-fda/README.md

 ## Testing

-The project includes an integration test suite that verifies the MCP service functionality.
+The project includes an integration test suite that verifies both Food Enforcement and Food Event API functionality.
 Tests are located in `tests/integration/`.

 To run the tests:
 ```bash